 What are my tax responsibilities under fiscal sponsorship with the Arts & Business Council?

-All of the Arts & Business Council’s fiscally sponsored projects are self-managed, Model C organizations, which means that they are responsible for filing their own tax return.
+All of the Arts & Business Council’s fiscally sponsored projects are self-managed under the Model C agreement which means that they are responsible for filing their own tax return.

 If your project is a sole proprietorship, single-member LLC, or unincorporated association, you will need to account for your project on your personal tax return(s).
 This means you will need to:

-If you are a corporation in Tennessee that has yet to file their application for 501(c)(3) or is waiting on the IRS is as a sole proprietor, then you may need to complete a 990, depending on your budget size.
-We strongly recommend consulting a tax professional for more information.
+If you are a corporation in Tennessee that has yet to file their application for 501(c)(3) or is waiting on the IRS as a sole proprietor, then you may need to complete a 990, depending on your budget size.
+(Always consult a tax professional for tax advice regarding your fiscally sponsored project.)

 Is there a cost for my project to participate in the Fiscal Sponsorship program?